PedroS11/pedros11/README.md

 # Hey, Im Pedro Oliveira da Silva 👋🏻

 A mainly backend developer but with some interest in frontend too.
 Currently, doing both with Typescript on an ecommerce company.
-Previously, a .Net Core/PL SQL developer for an health software company.
+Previously, a .Net Core/PL SQL developer for a health software company.

 💻 As backend, I worked with Docker and now with AWS ecosystem (Lambdas, S3, Queues).
 As for frontend, tried a bit of Vue but React is what I mostly use for work as for my personal projects.